dotnet/maui/README.md

 |Visual Studio 2019 for Mac     |Yes         |Yes         |
 |Visual Studio Code     |No         |Yes         |

+## FAQs

+Do you have questions?
+Do not worry, we have prepared a complete [FAQ](https://github.com/dotnet/maui/wiki/FAQs) answering the most common questions.

 ## How to Engage, Contribute, and Give Feedback

 Some of the best ways to [contribute](./CONTRIBUTING.md) are to try things out, file issues, join in design conversations,